 or "facilities" that are to be used by the foreign agent.
-While this requirement clearly extends beyond specific communication nodes, such as phones, to include facilities, we believe it unlikely that FISA would allow surveillance for the specification of "facilities" in addition to "places," and defines them as devices that transmit communications between two points.
+While this requirement clearly extends beyond specific communication nodes, such as phones, to include facilities, we believe it unlikely that FISA would allow surveillance.

+Title III of the 1968 Act, for example, also requires the specification of "facilities" in addition to "places," and defines them as devices that transmit communications between two points.
 The courts have read "facilities" to allow surveillance of multiple telephone lines, rather than just an individual phone.
-We have not found an example, how ever, in which a court has granted a Title III warrant that would cover object of the surveillance program contemplated here.
+We have not found an example, however, in which a court has granted a Title III warrant that would cover which is the object of the surveillance program contemplated here.
 Thus, it is unlikely that the FISA court would grant a warrant that could authorize an effective surveillance program undertaken in response to the September 11 attacks.